GALAXY: A Generative Pre-trained Model for Task-Oriented Dialog with Semi-Supervised Learning and Explicit Policy Injection: Appendix

 We introduce hyper-parameters used in pre-training and fine-tuning as follows.
 The number of transformer blocks in GALAXY is 12 and the hidden embedding dimension is 768.
 The total number of dialog acts $N$ is 20.
 In the pre-training stage, GALAXY is initialized with UniLM.
 The maximum sequence length of dialog context and response is set to 256 and 50, respectively.
 The batch size is set to 128 and AdamW optimizer is employed for optimization with an initial learning rate of 1e-5.
 The dropout rate is set to 0.3 for consistency regularization.
 For semi-supervised pre-training, at each iteration, we mix and shuffle the labeled dataset UniDA and unlabeled dataset UnDial, then randomly sample batches from the mixed corpus as the input of GALAXY.
 We use a random seed 11, and choose the model checkpoint at the 14th epoch as the final pre-trained model.

 For the fine-tuning stage, the maximum sequence length of dialog context and response is set to 1024 and 100 due to longer responses including semantic labels.
 The grid search algorithm is applied on the validation set to automatically tune the hyper-parameters.
 We use AdamW optimizer with an initial learning rate of 1e-4.
-For MultiWOZ dataset, the batch size is set to 32 and and the dropout rate is set to 0.1.
-For In-Car dataset, the batch size is set to 64 and the the dropout rate is set to 0.35.
-For all downstream tasks, we do experiments with 5 random seeds (5, 9, 10, 11, 12) and take the average as the final results.
+For MultiWOZ dataset, the batch size is set to 32 and the dropout rate is set to 0.1.
+For In-Car dataset, the batch size is set to 64 and the dropout rate is set to 0.35.